aaasatoou/BlueEdtech_M2/README.md

 The "Projetos" folder holds the projects that are properly commented and explained.

+Some lessons were developed in groups, and since they were not completely done by me they will not be present in this repository.

 All documents (this file being the only exception) are in Brazilian Portuguese.